jhoneill/6Print/C#/mdHelp/Out-Printer.md

   be set, and page numbers can be requested.
   Content can be piped into the command, optionally using its alias 'lp' to give
   a Unix like | lp, or it can take the path to a text or image file as a parameter.
-  If input is piped to the command it attempts to apply default formatting and to
+  If objects are piped into the command, it attempts to apply default formatting.
-  wrap text to fit the page size, but text read from a file is printed "as-is".
   When using Print to PDF or similar output-to-file printers, the file name
   can be specified, and if it is, the file can be opened in its default viewer.
   There is an option to add page numbers which are positioned at the top of text